Chapter 5: An Unwanted Guardian

 I nodded, but internally I felt like I was trapped in a cage that was slowly pressing against me.

-The main figure sighed.
+The main figure sighed quietly.
 "I know that this news troubles you, Agent Moore, but you must understand that this is for your own good.
-We'll be damned in the Phantoms got you right under our noses."
+We'll be damned if the Phantoms got you right under our noses."

 The main Director shook his head.
 "You won't need to, Agent Moore.
 You won't be relocated."

 I mentally let out a breath of relief.
 At least I would be in a comfortable environment.

 The main Director pushed a button.
 The secretary came in and awaited her instructions.

 "Thank you for coming in, Agent Moore.
 You may leave now."
 The main Director said.